 Interest

 What still hasn’t been taken into account yet is interest cost.
 Many student loan borrowers spend 20 to 25 years paying off their massive loans.
-And interest will continue to accrue each year they are not paid off.
+And interest will continue to accrue each year they're not paid off.

 Delayed investments

-Another thing to consider is the investments (like homeownership or 401(k) contributions) you might delay because of the limited cash flow your student loan payments will cause.
+Another thing to consider is the investments (like homeownership or 401k contributions) you might delay because of the limited cash flow that your student loan payments cause.

 Let’s take a closer look at what student loan repayment looks like for a physical therapist.